OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 		self.create_passthrough('par2.f_xy')

 The *create_passthrough* creates a public variable on the assembly.
 This new variable has the same name, iotype, default value, units, description, and range characteristics as the original variable on the subcomponent.
-If it is desired that any of these be different in the interface presented external to the assembly (and there are valid reasons to change some of these, particularly the units), then a passthrough cannot be used.
-Instead, the desired public variables must be manually created and connected just like the normal ones.
-However, at present, this will only work with inputs, because inputs can be connected to other inputs, but outputs cannot be connected to other outputs.
-A more detailed example is given in :ref:`A-More-Complex-Tutorial-Problem`.
-Fortunately, the passthroughs are sufficient for most needs.
+If you would like to present a different interface external to the assembly (perhaps you would like different units), then a passthrough cannot be used.
+Instead, the desired public variables must be manually created and connected.
+You can find a more detailed example of this in :ref:`A-More-Complex-Tutorial-Problem`.
+Most of the time, passthroughs are sufficient.

 Assemblies also include a way to break variable connections.
-The *disconnect* function can be called to break the connection between an input and an output, or to break all connections to an input or output.
+The *disconnect* function can be called to break the connection between an input and an output or to break all connections to an input or output.

     >>> from openmdao.examples.enginedesign.vehicle import Vehicle
-    >>> my_car = Vehicle("new_car")
+    >>> my_car = Vehicle()
     >>>
     >>> # Disconnect all connections to tire_circumference (total:2)
     >>> my_car.disconnect('tire_circumference')